 ApoB of 110: what it means and how to lower it

-A ApoB reading of 110 mg/dL is high.
+An ApoB reading of 110 mg/dL is high.
 Here's what that means and a ranked plan built from the same engine as the full tool.

-What a ApoB of 110 means
+What an ApoB of 110 means

 ApoB (apolipoprotein B) is a direct count of the atherogenic particles in your blood — every LDL, VLDL, IDL, and Lp(a) particle carries exactly one ApoB.
 Because it counts particles rather than the cholesterol they carry, ApoB often reflects cardiovascular risk more faithfully than LDL, especially when triglycerides are high or particles are small and dense.